MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-9/index.md

 }
 ```

-As a side-note, there have been even more mysterious errors than "just" an unexplained emp with my file explorer crashing multiple times and VS Code throwing Git errors upon trying to sync repositories.
-I am not quite sure who is at fault with the error but it has luckily gone away with the usually quite ineffective strategy of just waiting.
+As a side-note, there have been even more mysterious errors than "just" an unexplained EMP with my file explorer crashing multiple times and VS Code throwing Git errors upon trying to sync repositories.
+I am not quite sure who is at fault with the error but it has luckily gone away with the otherwise usually quite ineffective strategy of just waiting.

 ![Git error upon syncing repositories](git-error.webp)

 ## Reflections

 Finally caught up!
 Mostly anyway.
 And only for a little while before I will again be late due to the coming exam week.
 Documenting afterwards majorly sucks but it is also the only way I could get the circuits done in time.
 For this week, the main takeaway is really just frustration at how such seemingly trivial things can be so damn difficult.
-As the MOSFET level shifters did not work, I will likely go with the voltage divider strategy for my final project, which allows me to use a 5V power supply.
-For that, I still have to learn how to program such circuits without risk to my laptop or any wireless devices in the vicinity.
+As the MOSFET level shifters did not work, I was first inclined to go with the voltage divider strategy for my final project, which would allow me to use a common 5V power supply.
+In the review session, however, our instructor mentioned that it might be risky with high currents as the resistors might give out.
+He then showed an [alternative level shifting circuit](https://karlpalo.gitlab.io/fablab2022/weekly/week14/), which was based on [his logic level shifting circuit](https://fabacademy.org/2018/labs/barcelona/students/krisjanis-rijnieks/assignments/week14/) that he had been hiding all this time.
+He said that he would also order some logic level shifter components, which sound the most interesting for me.
+I will still have to learn how to program circuits with power supplies without risk to my laptop or any wireless devices in the vicinity though.

 The speaker test was a bit underwhelming too because I did not really get to try out the amplification and hear how loud it could get.
 The NeoPixels, however, look decent enough when positioned further from the acrylic so that I can proceed with the current plan of creating an ellipsoid out of acrylic with vacuum forming, processing it for even better light dispersion and "cloudy" look and using NeoPixels inside.

 Takeaways of the week include: simplicity is key and do rapid prototyping more rapidly but still make sure to double-check and thoroughly test everything.
 Gotta embrace the contradictions!
-It is unfortunate how I did not have any time for programming but I hope to get a bit more time now that in the next period I will have only 2 courses instead of these 4.
+It is unfortunate how I did not have any time for further programming but I hope to get a bit more time in the next period when I will have only 2 courses instead of these 4.